aws-amplify/docs/docs/start/getting-started/fragments/angular/setup.md

 ### Angular 6+ Support

-Currently, the newest versions of Angular (6+) do not include shims for 'global' or 'process' which were provided in previous versions.
+Currently, the newest versions of Angular (6+) do not include shims for 'global' or 'process' as provided in previous versions.
 Add the following to your `polyfills.ts` file to recreate them:

 ```javascript
 (window as any).global = window;